-- artificial limbs or other prosthetic appliances - blood glucose monitors, up to a lifetime maximum of \$700 per claimant - braces provided they are not solely for athletic use - continuous glucose monitor (CGM) receivers, transmitters and sensors, for persons diagnosed with Type 1 diabetes, up to a combined maximum of \$4,000 per claimant per
+- artificial limbs or other prosthetic appliances - blood glucose monitors, up to a lifetime maximum of \$700 - braces provided they are not solely for athletic use - continuous glucose monitor (CGM) receivers, transmitters and sensors, for persons diagnosed with Type 1 diabetes, up to a combined maximum of \$4,000 per claimant per year.

-- year.
 A doctors note confirming the diagnosis must be provided - custom made orthopedic shoes, orthopedic modifications to shoes, and orthotics (\$500 per benefit plan year) prescribed by a medical doctor, podiatrist or chiropodist.
 Must be dispensed by a podiatrist, chiropodist, pedorthist, orthoptist or chiropractor - fertility tests and treatment costs will be combined with any fertility drug costs up to a lifetime maximum of \$15,000.
 Expenses for fertility drugs are paid under the drug portion of the plan.
-You must be participating in both a drug plan and Medical Services & Supplies plan to receive reimbursement for both drugs and treatment). - o Please contact Desjardins to confirm if your fertility test, treatment and/or fertility drugs are an eligible expense.
-Eligible for paper claim submission only. - diagnostic laboratory and x-ray examinations - forms, cost of completion of: - Physician's Assessment Form (10053), - Functional Abilities Form (Form 10020), and - TELUS medical follow up forms (Form 10030 10070) which is required by TELUS. - medical evidence forms required by Desjardins for overage disabled dependents Receipt must specify name of form.
-Fees charged by a Physician for medical examinations are not covered. - mastectomy prosthesis and brassieres - ostomy and ileostomy supplies - oxygen - continuous positive airway pressure (CPAP) machines, masks and supplies with a doctor's recommendation - plaster of paris or fiberglass casts - rental or purchase of durable equipment which is required for temporary therapeutic use in the patient's home.
-Eligible durable equipment includes, but is not limited to, items such as: - breathing machines and appliances - · insulin pumps, when prescribed by a doctor - coverage for dependent children is \$6,500 every four years - coverage for adults - Type 1 diabetes, up to a maximum of \$6,500 every four years - Type 2 diabetes, up to a maximum of \$1,500 per benefit year- - hospital beds - stump stocks - traction kits - trusses, collars, splints and crutches - walkers, canes and cane tips - wheelchair and wheelchair repairs - special consideration is given if the cost of a required wheelchair exceeds the maximum coverage.
-Contact Benefits for more information - wigs and hairpieces (required as a result of medical treatment)
+You must be participating in both a drug plan and Medical Services & Supplies plan to receive reimbursement for both drugs and treatment. - o Please contact Canada Life to confirm if your fertility test, treatment and/or fertility drugs are an eligible expense.
+Eligible for paper claim submission only. - diagnostic laboratory and x-ray examinations - forms, cost of completion of: - Physician's Assessment Form (10053), - Functional Abilities Form (Form 10020), and - TELUS medical follow up forms (Form 10030 10070) which is required by TELUS. - medical evidence forms required by Canada Life for overage disabled dependents Receipt must specify name of form.
+Fees charged by a Physician for medical examinations are not covered. - mastectomy prosthesis and brassieres - ostomy and ileostomy supplies - oxygen - plaster of paris or fiberglass casts - rental or purchase of durable equipment which is required for temporary therapeutic use in the patient's home.
+Eligible durable equipment includes, but is not limited to, items such as: - breathing machines and appliances - insulin pumps - coverage for dependent children is \$6,500 every four years - coverage for adults - Type 1 diabetes, up to a maximum of \$6,500 every four years

+- Type 2 diabetes, up to a maximum of \$1,500 per benefit year

+- hospital beds

+- stump stocks

+- traction kits

+- trusses, collars, splints and crutches

+- walkers, canes and cane tips

+- wheelchair and wheelchair repairs

+- special consideration is given if the cost of a required wheelchair exceeds the maximum coverage.
+Contact Benefits for more information

+- wigs and hairpieces (required as a result of medical treatment)